infracost/infracost-atlantis/examples/combined-infracost-comment/README.md

     - id: /.*/
       workflow: terraform-infracost
       post_workflow_hooks:
-        # This instructs the CLI to send cost estimates to Infracost Cloud.
-Our SaaS product
-        #   complements the open source CLI by giving teams advanced visibility and controls.
-        #   The cost estimates are transmitted in JSON format and do not contain any cloud
-        #   credentials or secrets (see https://infracost.io/docs/faq/ for more information).
-        - env:
-            name: INFRACOST_ENABLE_CLOUD
-            value: true
         - run: |
             # post_workflow_hooks are executed after the repo workflow has run.
             # This enables you to post an Infracost comment with the combined cost output